 There are a lot of reasons why a pet might sploot.
 Maybe, they just need a good stretch in their hips and legs.
 If they're feeling overheated, they might be trying to cool their belly by pressing it into the ground.
 You might notice that some pets only sploot, or sploot more frequently, when they're young.
 This might be because their hips and legs are simply more flexible during their younger years, allowing them to easily perform this adorable stretch.

-Now that you know all about sploots, you’re on your way to catching your pet in the act.
-Just be sure to have a camera handy so you can show all your friends and family your pet’s splooting skills!
+Now that you know all about this adorable stretch, you're on your way to catching your pet in the act.
+Just be sure to have a camera handy so you can show all your friends and family your pet's splooting skills!